s-hamann/desec-dns/README.md

     delete-token        delete an authentication token
     list-token-domain-policies
-                        list all domain policies of an authentication token list-domains        list all registered domains
+                        list all domain policies of an authentication token add-token-domain-policy
+                        add a domain policy for an authentication token list-domains        list all registered domains
     domain-info         get information about a domain
     new-domain          create a new domain